IvanVivasGar/UniversidadLaSalle/README.md

 # UniversidadLaSalle
-These are my proyects and classwork at my university.
+These are all my proyects and classwork at my university.